JonathanWilbur/asn1-d/README.md

 Version 1.0.0-beta was released on November 8th, 2017.

+- [ ] Fix licensing (Some parts of this project still say "ISC" instead of "MIT.")
 - [ ] Either do something with `valueContainsDoubleNull()` or make it public
 - [x] String `ObjectIdentifier` constructor
 - [x] Properties for member `type`